MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-in-app-product-purchases.md

 # Enable in-app product purchases

 > [!NOTE]
 > This article demonstrates how to use members of the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace to enable in-app product purchases.
 If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace instead of the **Windows.ApplicationModel.Store** namespace.
-For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md).
+For more information, see [this article](enable-in-app-purchases-of-apps-and-add-ons.md).

 Whether your app is free or not, you can sell content, other apps, or new app functionality (such as unlocking the next level of a game) from right within the app.
 Here we show you how to enable these products in your app.